 Scholar, researcher, writer

-April D. Best Is a PhD student in the Department of English at Michigan State University.
-She Is working towards a certificate In Global Studies and Women and Gender Studies.
-She currently co-coordinates the Intersectional Environmental Feminisms Research Workshop and is on the Association of English Graduate Students board.
+April D. Best is a PhD student in the Department of English at Michigan State University.
+She is working towards a certificate in Global Studies and Women and Gender Studies.
+She currently co-coordinates the Intersectional Environmental Feminisms Research Workshop and is President of the Association of English Graduate Students board.

 Teaching experience